ImageMagick/highway/g3doc/quick_reference.md

 targets that support the feature/operation, the macro evaluates to `HWY_LANES(T)`, otherwise 1.
 Using `HWY_CAPPED(T, HWY_GATHER_LANES(T))`
 generates the best possible code (or scalar fallback) from the same source code.

 *   `HWY_GATHER_LANES(T)`: supports GatherIndex/Offset.
 *   `HWY_VARIABLE_SHIFT_LANES(T)`: supports per-lane shift amounts (v1 << v2).
+    DEPRECATED, this always matches HWY_LANES(T) and will be removed.

-As above, but the feature implies the type so there is no T parameter:
+As above, but the feature implies the type so there is no T parameter, thus these can be used in `#if` expressions.

 *   `HWY_COMPARE64_LANES`: 64-bit signed integer comparisons.
+DEPRECATED, this
+    always matches HWY_LANES(int64_t) and will be removed.
 *   `HWY_MINMAX64_LANES`: 64-bit signed/unsigned integer min/max.
+DEPRECATED,
+    this always matches HWY_LANES(int64_t) and will be removed.

 ## Detecting supported targets